Today we’re going to look at the economics and design considerations for using sharp corners in machined parts. We’ll also look at burr removal.

 (d) Avoid the use of internal corners that lack a chamfer

-Use of this thumbrule will prevent burrs causing product malfunction due to burrs causing mechanical binding.
+This thumb rule will prevent product malfunction due to burrs causing mechanical binding.
 Additionally, it will prevent injury in the handling of the part due to sharp corners.
 It will also minimize cutter changes or secondary material removal through another process.